SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Dataset Description

 \subsubsection{Data Collection Process}

-After successfully training the SONIC model to ensure precise ball-paddle contact near the center of the paddle, we extended our data collection to include the hitting phase.
+After successfully training the Fast-Slow System to ensure precise ball-paddle contact near the center of the paddle, we extended our data collection to include the hitting phase.
 Building upon our established interception capabilities, we implemented a structured process to collect data on effective hitting techniques.
 For the hitting phase data collection, we augmented our previous methodology with the following approach:

 \begin{enumerate} \item \textbf{Randomized Joint Angle Sampling}: To generate diverse hitting patterns, we implemented controlled random sampling on three critical joint axes: \begin{itemize} \item Axis 3 (shoulder joint): Base angle of 15.0 degrees with random variation of ±10.0 degrees \item Axis 5 (elbow joint): Base angle of 60.0 degrees with random variation of ±10.0 degrees \item Axis 6 (wrist joint): Base angle of 0 degrees with random variation of ±20.0 degrees \end{itemize}